clj-easy/graal-docs/README.md

 > :wave: Need help or want to chat?
 Say hi on [Clojurians Slack](http://clojurians.net/) in [#graalvm](https://clojurians.slack.com/app_redirect?channel=graalvm).

+This is a team effort.
 We heartily welcome, and greatly appreciate, tips, tricks, corrections and improvements from you.
+Much thanks to all who have contributed.

+The current curators of this repository are: @borkdude and @lread.

 ## [Hello world](doc/hello-world.md)